Dr. med. Dirk Manski

 There is good objective success rate of vacuum therapy, which can be improved with the combination of vacuum therapy with intracavernosal injections or PDE5 inhibitors.
 The high rate of side effects (pain, difficult ejaculation, ecchymosis) and the availability of effective alternative lead to an acceptance rate of only 30–70%.

-Low intensity ESWT of the penis has recently emerged as a novel therapeutic option.
-ESWT stimulates cell proliferation, angiogenesis, and regeneration of erectile tissue leading to a possible long-term effect.
-Several smaller comparative studies showed an improvement of erectile function in terms of IEFF and erection hardness score with response rates around 60–80%, even in men who no longer responded to PDE5 inhibitors (Sokolakis et al., 2019a).
-Until publication of larger randomized trials with long follow-up are available, no clear recommendation can yet be made.
+Low-intensity ESWT of the penis has recently emerged as a novel therapeutic option.
+ESWT stimulates cell proliferation, angiogenesis, and regeneration of erectile tissue, leading to a possible long-term effect.
+Several smaller comparative studies showed an improvement of erectile function, with response rates around 60–80%, even in men who no longer responded to PDE5 inhibitors (Sokolakis et al., 2019a).
+Until the publication of larger randomized trials with long follow-ups is available, no clear recommendation can yet be made.

 Surgical Therapy of Erectile Dysfunction